open-esq/regulationcrowdfunding/corporate_form.md

-***THIS DOCUMENT IS FOR DEMONSTRATION PURPOSES ONLY AND SHOULD NOT BE USED AS LEGAL OR FINANCIAL ADVICE***
+***THIS DOCUMENT IS FOR DEMONSTRATION PURPOSES ONLY AND SHOULD NOT BE USED AS LEGAL OR FINANCIAL ADVICE.***

 # Corporate Governance for Primal ETH, Inc.